How to File a Complaint

 Priority is given to complaints that indicate the possibility of imminent harm to patients or involve sexual misconduct.
 The priority rating system is as follow:

-Cases involving all other violations of state and federal law.
+Regular priority – cases involving all other violations of state and federal law.

 Investigation of Complaints: